brianr747/SFC_models/docs/README.rst

 unlike mainstream models).
 Market clearing relies on solving many simultaneous equations.

 At present, the machine-generated code uses an iterative approach to solve *x = f(x)* (where *x* is a vector).
-We just passing an initial guess vector trhough *f(x)* and hope it converges.
+We just passing an initial guess vector through *f(x)* and hope it converges.

 This works for the simple models tested so far.
 The objective is to augment this by a brute-force search technique that relies upon economic intuition to reduce the dimension of the search space.